 Note: If you are looking for a nice Arcteryx down jacket to go with it, try the Cerium or Thorium.

-This is a fantastic softshell jacket, especially if you’re planning on some adventure sports but it’s very expensive.
-Remember, there is also the Gamma LT Hoody if you want that little extra head warmth on a cold day too.
+This is definitely one of the top softshell jackets, especially if you’re planning on some adventure sports but it’s very expensive.
+Remember, there is also the Arc’teryx Gamma LT Hoody if you want that little extra head warmth on a cold day too.

 If your time in the outdoors is quite often spent in a very rainy area or you simply hate getting wet, then the RAB Kinetic Plus is a great soft jacket for you.
 Most softshells aren’t waterproof in order to keep them breathable but the Kinetic Plus is a little different.

 Rab has created its own Proflex fabric that is not only stretchy and breathable but waterproof too.
 They have added a hydrophobic membrane between two layers of polyester and dropped it in a moisture-wicking lining on the inside to ensure you stay dry.

 The zippers all have water guards and the seams are sealed to stop moisture from getting in.
 And the hood is stiff to protect your face in heavy rain.
 You couldn’t be more protected from getting wet.

 The side pockets are deep for keeping your hands warm and storing anything you want to have quick access to like your phone or camera.

 This is an awesome softshell that’s perfect for keeping you warm and dry in heavy rainfall while still having all the breathable, windproof qualities of a normal softshell.
 Of course, if you hike often in the wet, you definitely need a rain jacket or hardshell to really keep you dry.